 Private companies have been involved in providing travel services to groups of school and college students for as long as school journeys and fieldwork trips have been operating.
 But in the 1990s, three types of change in this sector of the market were witnessed.
-The first change was that Third World destinations were increasingly considered suitable for this type of tour; second, the industry began to exploit the possibilities for studies of the natural world and issues of environment, society and development in Third World settings; and third, operators instigated the tours themselves, without waiting for schools and colleges to organise them first.
+First, Third World destinations were increasingly considered suitable by First World institutions for this type of tour; second, the industry began to exploit the possibilities for studies of the natural world and issues of environment, society and development in Third World settings; and, third, operators instigated the tours themselves, without waiting for schools and colleges to organise them first.

-Not only are companies now actively seeking school and college groups (see Box 7.8) but also they initiate 'academic tours', attracting First World professionals and tapping into the rise in environmental awareness.
-Nature, Third World culture, difference and otherness are clearly being sold in the examples given in Box 7.8.
-As Richard Cahill, formerly of Eco-Tours de Panamá (see Box 7.8), says, 'there is a great market for student travel' (personal communication, 1995), and there are similarities between such trips and the gap year phenomenon discussed in Chapter 5.
+Not only are companies now actively seeking school and college groups (see Box 7.9), they also initiate 'academic tours', attracting First World professionals and tapping into the rise in environmental awareness.
+Nature, Third World culture, difference and otherness are clearly being sold in the examples given in Box 7.9.
+There are similarities between such trips and the gap year phenomenon discussed in Chapter 5.
 Eco-Tours de Panamá no longer exists, but many 'new' tourism companies are beginning to exploit this 'great market'.
-In its
+In its magazine Horizons, for instance, Explore advertises 'School Adventures One Big Learning Curve' in eleven destination areas (Explore, 2008: 6).